 - By default, it is a live photo; hence, you can add some fun elements by selecting Loop, Bounce, and Long Exposure.

 - Loop, your live photo will turn into a repetition of action in a continuous looping video.

 - Bounce will rewind the action backward and forward.

 - Long Exposure simulates a DSLR-like long exposure effect by blurring motion.

 That’s all, folks!

-While users love to take and store live photos on their iPhones, they should take note that these photos occupy more space.
-For this reason, iPhone owners use this feature judiciously.
-Take as many Live Photos as necessary.
+I hope this quick guide helped you edit Live Photos on your iOS device effortlessly.
+Finally, while users love to take and store live photos on their device, they should note that these photos occupy more space.
+For this reason, use this feature judiciously if you have limited free space on the iPhone.

 Posts you may also like to explore…